If you just want a quick fix to the problem without understanding the theory, jump to part IV introducing the ClassLoader Leak Prevention library.

 java.lang.OutOfMemoryError: PermGen space is thrown.
 If you know for certain, please leave a comment!
 Update: I even asked a member of Oracles GC development team that couldn’t give a straight answer…

 This leaves us with phantom references.
 I haven’t really gotten a hold of phantom references yet, but they are weaker than weak references and from what I understand, so weak you cannot even reach the referenced object having only a phantom reference to it.
-Rather the phantom reference provides some kind of hook for when the referenced object is being garbage collected.
+Rather the phantom reference can be used with a ReferenceQueue to be notified when the referenced object is being garbage collected.
 For now we will only need to know two things.
 1: You will probably never use any phantom references.
 2: Phantom references will not cause classloader leaks.

 If you want to read more about the different types of references, see for example this blog entry.